Evaluate Your Gym Training

 You Neglect Small Muscles

-If you are not happy with your physique, you may want to consider switching up your routine and paying more attention to small, frequently neglected muscles.
+If you are unhappy with your physique, consider changing your routine and paying more attention to small, frequently neglected muscles.
 Some that you may be skipping include:

 Forearms

-Working on your lower arm strength will improve your grip, which means you will perform better when doing pull exercises like deadlifts, rows, and pull-ups.
-However, strengthening your forearms will also give you an upper body that looks more balanced.
+Working on your lower arm strength will improve your grip, allowing you to perform better during pull exercises like deadlifts, rows, and pull-ups.
+However, strengthening your forearms will also give you a more balanced upper body.

-You can use a unique forearm strengthening tool or do wrist curls with light dumbbells to target the lower arms.
+To target the lower arms, you can use a unique forearm strengthening tool or do wrist curls with light dumbbells.

 Calves